 But before anything else… SPOILER ALERT!

-If you haven’t watched the film, go out and do so now.
-Bring the kids, bring the entire family, you won’t regret it.
+If you haven’t watched the film, go and do so now.
+Watch it with the kids and have a fun movie night, you won’t regret it.

 Wakanda forever!
 The hidden parenting lessons from Black Panther

 It has to be said that Black Panther – a.k.a.
 T’Challa – is the best son in the universe.
 If we could all be so lucky to have our children turn out as gentle, compassionate, handsome and accomplished, we’d be fortunate parents indeed.

 But it can be done.
 Just take notes from these parenting lessons from Black Panther.